Alan-Murphy91/visual-business-pro/README.md

 file a for each function that slices the d/m/y from the string that wasn't working and parses it into something d3 liked.
 Apart from that everything worked as intended and the data is interactive.

-The other javascript file used is a responsive scrollbar for the timeline barcharts, credit for that goes to malihu http://manos.malihu.gr/jquery-custom-content-scroller/

 # Responsive

 The site displays as expected on mobile and tablet thanks to bootstraps grid system.
 The barcharts that signify dates tended